Skip to main content

 Ultrasound

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look inside your abdomen for enlarged lymph nodes or organs such as the liver and spleen.
-(It can’t be used to look at organs or lymph nodes in the chest because the ribs block the sound waves.)
-It is sometimes used to help guide a biopsy needle into an enlarged lymph node.
+(It's harder to use it to look at organs or lymph nodes in the chest because the ribs block the sound waves.)

 Positron emission tomography (PET) scan

 A PET scan can help tell if an enlarged lymph node contains lymphoma or is benign.
-It can also help spot small areas that might be lymphoma, even if the area looks normal on a CT scan.
+It can also help spot small areas that might be lymphoma, even if the area looks normal on a CT or MRI scan.

 PET scans can also be used to tell if an advanced skin lymphoma is responding to treatment.
 Some doctors will repeat the PET scan after a few courses of chemotherapy.
 If the chemo is working, the abnormal areas will no longer take up the radioactive sugar.